aswolf/pandoc-scholar-template/article.md

 6) Revise manuscript and optionally commit changes to git (really, you should use git)
 7) return to step 5
 8) submit article in required format

+It is important to remember that both the main text and the YAML header must be edited to create a completed manuscript.
+The YAML header (everything above the Keywords & Abstract above) contains vital information for both the printed manuscript (like title and authors) as well as meta-data for the manuscript.
+Don't forget to also update or remove the project section to link to your own files as desired.

 ## Basic Document Elements